...

 Unveiling the Rainbow: A Guide to Gay Marriage Blogs That’ll Have You Clicking for More!

-In 2015 the Supreme Court of the United States issued the Obergefell decision which legalized same-sex marriage across all 50 states.
+In 2015, the Supreme Court of the United States issued the Obergefell decision which legalized same-sex marriage across all 50 states.
 This was a major recognition by the Supreme Court that people of the same sex had a right to marry under the United States Constitution.
 The effect of the decision has had impacts both on the social fabric of our country and on the law.
 Specifically, we have areas related to family law and estate planning in mind.
 While same-sex couples Immediately gained recognition for their marriages the decision opened several questions about how these folks wouldn’t go about living their lives.

 In a situation like this, we can imagine that you may feel like forces beyond your control are going into action and you can do little to nothing about it.
 While courts can and will act on their schedules and based on the legal analysis of justices, you can take certain actions on your own to learn about the basics of these decisions to better make informed decisions in your own life.
-We hope that this blog post provides you with perspective and information where you can base real-life decisions on reality versus headlines on websites and the news.
+We hope that gay marriage blogs and this blog post provides you with perspective and information where you can base real-life decisions on reality versus headlines on websites and the news.

 Nobody can predict the future.
 You may find various news outlets or people who are confident in one way or the other in what will happen about several subjects that we discuss in today’s blog post.
 What matters most in your household is what is specific to you and your spouse.
-If you have questions about the material we share in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have questions about the material we share in today’s blog post, please contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free-of-charge consultations six days a week in person, over the phone, and via video.
 Our three Houston area locations are open to serve you, answer questions, and give information about your life and specific circumstances.

 Same-sex marriage in Texas and its impact on adoption